victorchall/EveryDream2trainer/doc/OPTIMIZER.md

 ## Optimizers

 In `optimizer.json` the you can set independent optimizer settings for both the text encoder and unet.
-If you want shared settings, just fill out the `unet` section and leave `text_encoder` properties null an they will be copied from the `unet` section, only respecting `text_encoder_lr_scale` if set.
+If you want shared settings, just fill out the `base` section and leave `text_encoder_overrides` properties null an they will be copied from the `base` section.

 If you set the `text_encder_lr_scale` property, the text encoder will be trained with a multiple of the Unet learning rate if it the LR is being copied.
 If you explicitly set the text encoder LR, the `text_encder_lr_scale` is ignored.  `text_encder_lr_scale` is likely to be deprecated in the future, but now is left for backwards compatibility.